PureLayout/PureLayout/README.md

 PureLayout takes a balanced approach to Auto Layout that makes it well suited for any project.

 ## Problems, Suggestions, Pull Requests?
-Bring 'em on! :)
+Please open a [new Issue here](https://github.com/smileyborg/PureLayout/issues/new) if you run into an issue, have a feature request, or want to share a comment.
+Note that general Auto Layout questions should be asked on [Stack Overflow](http://stackoverflow.com).

-If you're considering taking on significant changes or additions to the project, it's always a good idea to communicate in advance (open a [new Issue here](https://github.com/smileyborg/PureLayout/issues/new)).
+If you're considering taking on significant changes or additions to the project, please communicate in advance by opening a new Issue.
 This allows everyone to get onboard with upcoming changes, ensures that changes align with the project's design philosophy, and avoids duplicated work.

-I'm especially interested in hearing about any common use cases that this API does not currently address.
-Feel free to add feature requests (and view current work in progress) on the [Feature Requests](https://github.com/smileyborg/PureLayout/wiki/Feature-Requests) page of the wiki for this project.

 ## Meta
 Designed & maintained by Tyler Fox ([@smileyborg](https://twitter.com/smileyborg)).
 Distributed with the MIT license.